 Watching session recordings to get the story behind the numbers

-Watching playback sessions of on your website is like flipping on the lights in a dark room — you can see everything.
+Watching playback sessions of website visitors on your website is like flipping on the lights in a dark room — you can see everything.
 It’s rare to sit down to watch session recordings for the first time and not see something that surprises you.

 Session recordings will help you: